 For more information, call: 479-789-5000.
 This program is a continuation of the Friends of Hobbs monthly Speaker Series.

 Have you ever wanted to learn to kayak?
 Here is your chance to learn from a kayak instructor for the American Canoe Association (ACA).
 Participants will learn all aspects of paddling while exploring a calm area of Beaver Lake.
 Recreational kayaks, paddles, and lifejackets will be provided.

-Space is limited on each workshop, and open to 16 years and older.
+Workshop is open to those 16 years and older.
 Bring a sack lunch, drinking water, sunscreen, and dress for the weather.